Application Guide

 To stand out, make sure you've researched:

-• Review the Appleseed Foundation's website and recent annual reports to understand their current strategic priorities, key campaigns, and financial health.
+• Review the Appleseed Foundation's website and recent annual reports to understand its strategic priorities, financial health, and key programs (e.g., their work on voting rights, education, and immigration).

 Visit Appleseed Foundation's Website →